Mathieu0321/F21-1010/class/lect/Lect-02/Lect-02.raw.md

 There is a ./conv directory that has a series of steps where you can go back to this and see the code as I develop it.

+### The "Process" that we often use

+1. Collect Requirements
+2. Produce a "design" / or a Requirements Document
+3. Convert Requirements into a Prototype
+4. Take the Prototype and build test data from it
+5. Build the "application" from the Prototype
+6. Build automated tests
+7. Document results

 ### Demo - of this in browser.